Botanical Garden of Uppsala University: 1857–present: Modern history

-As the nineteenth century progressed, botanical gardens were increasingly seen as potential public spaces whose openness would offer public benefits.
-Although the Botanical Garden remains a centre for the University of Uppsala to educate its students and allow for botanical research, its goals have expanded to also include education and recreation for the public.
-In return for this, the Botanical Garden has been in receipt of substantial amounts of public money since before 1897.
-In 1935, the garden and orangery building were designated as national monuments.
+The functions of the Botanical Garden as a part of the university's teaching resources and research facilities has remained, but it has also expanded to include public education and recreation, a trend seen across botanical gardens during the nineteenth century.
+In return for this, the Botanical Garden has received substantial amounts of public money since before 1897, and in 1935, the garden and orangery building were designated as national monuments.